 GRAIN ELEVATOR

-Loma, Montana—July 2017
+Loma, Montana—July 4, 2017

-47°55’55”N 110°30’20”W—Elevation 2,590 ft.
+47°55’55”N 110°30’20”W—Elevation 2,590 feet

 This cairn stands on private property near the confluence of the Teton and Maria’s rivers in the National Wild and Scenic Rivers area.
+This cairn marks the importance of grain agriculture in the American West and Midwest, showing the importance of clean groundwater and river water for irrigation.
+Structures that provide safe and dry storage of the harvested grain are seen in the background.

 BRIDGE